 The real adventure begins on leaving the city!

 Svalbard can offer experiences you’ll want to reminisce about when you’re all old.
-Go on snowmobile tour the frozen fjord, onto the Longyear Glacier, out to Barentsburg or even all the way out to the east coast.
+Go on snowmobile tour the frozen fjord, onto the Longyear Glacier or all the way out to the east coast.
 Dogsledding with headlamps on a winter’s evening on the tundra may sound odd, but you can actually see both the mountain and the fjord, as well as all the stars overhead.
 The Longyear Glacier freezes to a hard lump of ice in winter, which makes it possible to navigate the meltwater tunnels underneath the ice.

 With a group of friends, we recommend choosing a less demanding tour, to make sure everyone can come along.
 You must, under no circumstances whatsoever, venture out of town on your own, as you risk becoming a polar bear’s dinner.
 But the selection of organized tours is wide, and safety is paramount on these tours.
 The criteria for tour guides in Svalbard are stringent—safety and information requirements are very high.